 What to Bring and Wear

 Plan to dress lightly.
 Casual summer clothing--sandals, shorts and short sleeved shirts are suggested.
-Rain gear is always appropriate, but remember the high humidity; you may get just as wet wearing your raincoat as not!
-If you plan to hike in the park's interior, wear sturdy boots.
-Since the islands are volcanic in nature, lava rubble is found everywhere; it can be rough on lesser quality boots and shoes.
-Bring your own snorkel equipment, especially when visiting Ofu island.
+Rain gear is always appropriate, but remember the high humidity--you may get just as wet wearing your raincoat as not!
+If you plan to hike in the park, wear sturdy boots.
+Trails can be muddy and slippery.
+Bring your own snorkel equipment.

 Did You Know?